-As a part of the Basel II implementation, Investcorp has put an operational risk framework in place.
-Under this framework Investcorp applies the Basic Indicator Approach ('BIA') to measure operational risk.
-Under this approach, Investcorp's average gross income over the preceding three financial years is multiplied by a fixed alpha coefficient which has been set at 15% in the CBB's Basel II capital adequacy framework.
+As a part of the Basel 2 implementation, Investcorp has put an operational risk framework in place.
+Under this framework Investcorp applies the Basic Indicator Approach ("BIA") to measure operational risk.
+Under this approach, Investcorp's average gross income over the preceding three financial years is multiplied by a fixed alpha coefficient which has been set at 15 per cent in the CBB's Basel 2 capital adequacy framework.

-Investcorp's operational risk framework, which is based on BIA for regulatory reporting, is being revised to include, in the first and second phases, a maker/checker process, an updated review of risk and control self-assessment and a tracker of material losses by Investcorp's lines of business.
-Subsequent to the implementation of these revisions, monitoring and reporting processes for operational risk exposures will be implemented for upward reporting to senior management and the Board.
+Investcorp's operational risk framework, which is based on BIA for regulatory reporting, is being revised to include, in the first and second phases, a maker/checker process, an updated review of Risk and Control Self-Assessment and a tracker of material losses by Investcorp's lines of business.
+Subsequent to the implementation of these revisions, monitoring and reporting processes for operational risk exposures will be implemented for upward reporting to senior management and the Board

-23. FAIR VALUE OF FINANCIAL INSTRUMENTS
+21. FAIR VALUE OF FINANCIAL INSTRUMENTS